kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

 header:
   teaser: /assets/images/uno-toolkit-hero.png
   og_image: /assets/images/uno-toolkit-hero.png
-tags: [uno-toolkit, toolkit, drawerflyout, drawer, drawerflyoutpresenter, uno-platform, uno, unoplatform]
+tags: [uno-toolkit, toolkit, drawerflyout, drawer, drawerflyoutpresenter, sheet, bottomsheet, uno-platform, uno, unoplatform]
 ---

 Welcome to another edition of Toolkit Tuesdays!
 In this series, I'll be highlighting some of the controls and helpers in the [Uno Toolkit][toolkit-homepage] library.
 This library is a collection of controls and helpers that we've created to make life easier when building apps with [Uno Platform][uno-homepage].
 I hope you find them useful too!

 This week we are covering the `DrawerFlyoutPresenter`, a lightweight way to create a [drawer-like experience][m3-drawer-guidelines] in your applications using [Flyouts][winui-flyout].
 It can also be utilized for other experiences such as a [bottom sheet][m3-bottom-sheet] or a [side sheet][m3-side-sheet].
-In this article, we will cover both the "navigation drawer" and "bottom sheet" use cases.
+In this article we will cover both the "navigation drawer" and "bottom sheet" use cases.

 The `DrawerFlyoutPresenter` is a special `ContentPresenter` to be used in the template of a [`FlyoutPresenter`][winui-flyoutpresenter] to enable gesture support.